gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 **Definition**
 IRR is the discount rate that sets the net present value (NPV) of all equity cash flows equal to zero.

+Simple: This shows the average yearly return from the investment.
+Think of it like comparing the property’s performance to a stock or bond: it tells you what percent you earn each year, once all money in and out is counted.

 **Key Terms**
 - **Cash flow**: net money distributed to equity after operating expenses, reserves (if modeled), and debt service.
 - **Sales proceeds**: net cash to equity at sale after paying selling costs and the outstanding loan balance.